QWERKY-Inc/markurz-extension/README.md

 Once done, go to your `Application` tab of your browser and add a `token=<value>` inside the `Local Storage`.
 Once the page is reloaded with a valid token, you should appear logged in.

+To build the package with Rollup, you will need to rename `src/rollup.ts` to `src/index.ts` before build.

 ## Installation

+### As an external package
+Markurz can be embedded within other Node.js based projects, by running `yarn add @markurz`.

 ### Chrome
 - [chrome://extensions](chrome://extensions)